icub-tech-iit/training-programming-best-practices/TRAINING.md

 :question: What are the advantages to write unit tests?
 ## 2.1.
 Early debug
 Unit tests help to fix bugs early in the development cycle and save costs.
-In this stage the software is more easy to debug:
+In this stage the software is easier to debug:
 - It is smaller.
-- It is less interdipendent to others parts.
+- It is less interdependent to others parts.

 ___
 :pushpin: **Marconi's approach to software testing.**